Kentucky Department of Fish and Wildlife Resources: History of the Department: 1945 to 1995

-1912: Kentucky's fish and wildlife agency was first formed in 1912 as a small commission with very limited staff.
-It was focused on regulations to protect and help recover the fish and wildlife populations of the state that had been depleted as a result of unregulated exploitation of various kinds, as well as rapid habitat loss.
-The agency's administrative designation and organization changed over time, and was re-organized in 1944 with an emphasis on professional, science-based conservation.
+1912: Kentucky Division of Game and Fish formed as a small commission with limited staff.
+It focuses on regulations to protect and help recover the fish and wildlife populations of the state that had been depleted as a result of unregulated exploitation of various kinds, as well as rapid habitat loss.

+1944: Department reorganized under a civil service structure, with an emphasis on professional, science-based conservation.
+Earl Wallace appointed director.

-1945: Division purchases experimental Game Farm for $12,575—for propagation of game birds, animals; experiments with trees, shrubs for improvement of wildlife environment.
+1945: Division purchases experimental Game Farm outside of Frankfort for $12,575—for propagation of game birds, animals; experiments with trees, shrubs for improvement of wildlife environment.
 Nation's first Junior Conservation Club program begins.
 Kentucky deer population is less than 1,000.
 Division of Publicity (Public Relations) and Conservation Education begins.
 Nine law enforcement districts align with congressional districts.
-Commissioner Earl Wallace announces the department will start its own magazine with a press run of 15,000 and a subscription cost of 50 cents a year.
-First issue of Happy Hunting Ground is published in December.
+Commissioner Earl Wallace announces a department magazine, Happy Hunting Ground, to inform and educate the public.
+The first issue is published in December 1945, with a press run of 15,000 and a subscription cost of 50 cents a year.

-1946: First legal deer hunt (Jan.
-2-14) in 30 years; $15 tag required if deer is taken.
+1946: First legal deer hunt (January 2–14) in 30 years; $15 tag required if deer is taken.
 Big Game Restoration Program, cooperative quail raising project with sportsmen begin.
 Two wildlife biologists pioneer process of live-trapping wild turkeys for restocking.
 181,153 hunting licenses sold.